A little bit of England, tucked away under the African sun, where penguins play and splash about in the sheltered bays.

 Well until 1957 the town was home to a Royal Navy Base (now a South African Naval Base) and talk to some of the old fishermen around the dock and they'll recount many a tale of the colourful life back then and the local scandals too.

 From what locals tell me there are plenty of scandals still happening, with Simon's Town being the South African capital of extra-marital affairs.
 Maybe it's a naval thing – I guess whatever floats their boats.

-One story I like is of Just Nuisance, the only dog ever to be enlisted into the Royal Navy, who spent most of his time in the pub or riding around the Cape Town on the trains.
-They've even got a statue to him in the town.
+One story I like is of Just Nuisance, the only dog ever to be enlisted into the Royal Navy, who spent most of his time in the pub or riding around Cape Town on the trains.
+They've even got a statue of him in the town.